JuliaDataScience/JuliaDataScience/contents/dataframesmeta_macros.md

 (the time that the Julia is executing code).
 It will always mean the same operation no matter the context.

-Now suppose you want to use one of the column selectors presented in @sec:select.
+Now suppose that you want to use one of the column selectors presented in @sec:select.
 Here, the expression inside the `@select` macro needs to be parsed _dynamically_.
-In other words it is _not_ static, the operation will change with context.
+In other words, it is _not_ static and the operation will change with context.
 For example:

 ```julia
 @select df Not(:col)
 ```

-Here the columns we want to select will depend on the actual columns inside `df`.
+Here the columns that we want to select will depend on the actual columns inside `df`.
-This means that Julia cannot treat the command as something static that wont change depending on the context.
+This means that Julia cannot treat the command as something that won't change depending on the context.
 Hence, it needs to be parsed dynamically.
 In DFM, we solve this by wrapping parts of the command that needs to be parsed dynamically with `$()`.
 The above command needs to be changed to: